Archduchess Maria Anna of Austria (governor)

-Archduchess Maria Anna Eleonore Wilhelmine Josepha of Austria (18 September 1718 in Vienna – 16 December 1744 in Brussels) was a member of the House of Habsburg who governed the Austrian Netherlands in the name of her elder sister, Empress Maria Theresa.
+Archduchess Maria Anna of Austria (Maria Anna Eleonore Wilhelmine Josepha; 18 September 1718 – 16 December 1744) was a member of the House of Habsburg who governed the Austrian Netherlands in the name of her elder sister, Empress Maria Theresa.

 Life

 Maria Anna was born at the Hofburg Imperial Palace in Vienna.
 Her birth was not well received by her father.
 She and her sister Maria Theresa were the only children of Charles VI, Holy Roman Emperor, and Elisabeth Christine of Brunswick to survive into adulthood.
 The two sisters were raised in the Imperial Court (Kaiserhof) in Vienna.
 During her youth she met her future brother in law, Francis Stephen of Lorraine and his younger brother Charles Alexander of Lorraine.
-The two princes were staying in Austria having a good education; their mother Élisabeth Charlotte d'Orléans was in France.
+The two princes were staying in Austria for their education; their mother Élisabeth Charlotte d'Orléans was in France.

 In 1725, negotiations with the Queen of Spain, Elisabeth Farnese had Maria Anna as a possible wife of Philip, Duke of Parma, who was just five.
 This match was supposed to smooth over relations with Spain.
-An alliance of Spain and Austria was signed on 30 April 1725 and thus guaranteed the Pragmatic Sanction of the Habsburgs [allowing Maria Theresa right of her father's lands being his eldest daughter], which was first declared in 1713.
-Based on the terms of the treaty, the Austrian Empire relinquished all claims to the Spanish throne.
+An alliance of Spain and Austria was signed on 30 April 1725 and thus guaranteed the Pragmatic Sanction of 1713, allowing Maria Theresa right of her father's lands being his eldest daughter.
+Based on the terms of the treaty, the Habsburg monarchy relinquished all claims to the Spanish throne.
 It also agreed that Spain would invade Gibraltar with the help of the Austrians.
 Despite this, the Anglo-Spanish War stopped the ambitions of Elisabeth of Parma and with the signing of the Treaty of Seville (9 November 1729) saw the abandonment of the Austro-Spanish marriage plans.

 She fell in love with Charles Alexander of Lorraine, the younger brother of Maria Theresa's husband, Francis Stephen.
 There was considerable resistance to their marriage, not least the wish of her father for a politically more important son-in-law.

 Maria Anna's husband-to-be was a half-second-cousin-once-removed, being a third generation descendant of Ferdinand III, Holy Roman Emperor, through two of Ferdinand III's children, Leopold I, Holy Roman Emperor and his half-sister Eleonora Maria of Austria.